nate-thegrate/vegan-chef/README.md

 This causes “ketosis”, which means that your body is forced to burn fat for energy.

-The keto diet is a highly effective way to lose weight, but drastically reducing carbs can have adverse side effects, such as cramps, headaches, digestive problems, and fatigue.
+The keto diet is a highly effective way to lose weight, but drastically reducing carbs can have adverse side effects, such as cramps, headaches, fatigue, and digestive problems.

 #### Vegetarian/Vegan
 Vegetarians cut meat out of their diets, and vegans don't eat any animal products whatsoever.